 As small and medium-sized business owners, we make every effort to ensure that our networks are protected from malware, viruses, and spam.
 It only takes one user to click on a link in a spam or phishing email to bring down the whole network.
 How do we educate our users so that they become critical consumers in a high-tech workplace?

 To answer this question, let’s first define a critical consumer.
 A critical consumer is a person that filters the information being presented to them by various mediums.
 In the office, the mediums can be email, websites, social media applications like Facebook, Instagram and others.
 To be a critical consumer one must take a moment when viewing information from these various outlets and determine what the source of the information is trying to accomplish.
 Being critical about the information you're receiving online can mean a world of difference when it comes to potentially thwarting a risky email or cyber attack.

 Since email is the main source for many of the most damaging malware infections we are going to provide some email related guidelines that you can share with your employees to help make them better critical consumers.
 To check out our full list of 15 tips for educating your employees about email safety, download our checklist: Educating Employees: Becoming a Critical Consumer.
-Here are five best practice tips for email safety:

 - Use strong passwords.